 Founded in 1962, the L-A-D Foundation is a private operating foundation dedicated to exemplary stewardship of Pioneer Forest and other natural and cultural areas and to scientific research, education, public recreation and encouragement for projects and policies that have a positive influence on the Missouri Ozark Region and beyond.
 We are the largest private landowner in Missouri with nearly 150,000 acres.

 LL Foundation (LLF) is a non-profit land trust committed to fostering stewardship, youth education, and conservation.
 LLF operates an In-Lieu Fee Program in Missouri and southern Illinois.
 We restore, enhance, and preserve streambanks and wetlands, along with hold conservation easements.
 In addition, LLF is dedicated to youth outdoor education.

 Magnificent Missouri collaborates with Great Rivers Land Trust and Ozark Land Trust to promote interest in conservation easements along the last 100 miles of the Missouri River Valley.
 We have created a native Missouri prairie planting (the Peers Prairie) and a native tree planting (the Trees of Treloar) on the Katy Trail to welcome and educate trail riders.

-Founded in 1965, the Open Space Council works independently and collaboratively to conserve and sustain land, water and other natural resources throughout the St. Louis region.
+Founded in 1965, the Open Space STL works independently and collaboratively to conserve and sustain land, water and other natural resources throughout the St. Louis region.

 Formed in 1991, our mission is to build a trail system that connects and enhances our community.
 We are the driving force behind a planned 140+-mile system of multi-use trails –a dynamic network of connected streams, parks, businesses, and neighborhoods.
 Trails are recreation, transportation infrastructure, tourism destinations, and quality-of-life necessities.
 We also currently hold over 1,000 acres of land in trust for conservation, preservation, and recreation.